The new Companies Act of 2008 rings in an era in which directors are substantially more exposed to possible personal liability for company losses.

 - trades under insolvent conditions; or

 - approves financial statements that are materially false or misleading

 to name but a few examples.

-For advice on this and related topics, including induction training for directors and how to make your board of directors more effective contact Cindy Jonker who heads up the commercial and corporate law department at Goldberg & de Villiers on (041) 501 9806 / email@example.com.
+For advice on this and related topics, including induction training for directors and how to make your board of directors more effective contact our Commercial and Corporate Law Department at Goldberg & de Villiers on (041) 501 9800.